shuxian12/llama2.openvino/README.md

 # llama2.openvino
 This sample shows how to implement a llama-based model with OpenVINO runtime.

-- ***Please follow the Licence on HuggingFace and get the approval from Meta before downloading llama checkpoints***
+- ***Please follow the Licence on HuggingFace and get the approval from Meta before downloading llama checkpoints, for more [information](https://huggingface.co/meta-llama/Llama-2-7b-hf)***

 - ***Please notice this repository is only for a functional test and personal study, and you can try to quantize the model to further optimize the performance of it***